 Why would it be useful to know more about network leadership?
-According to a recent report by the Institute for Corporate Productivity (i4cp), High Performing Organisations (HPOs) need to focus on three broad initiatives.
+According to a report by the Institute for Corporate Productivity (i4cp), High Performing Organisations (HPOs) need to focus on three broad initiatives.
 Firstly, continue to develop strong talent and leadership pools.
 But, these must be broader and deeper than at present.
 Second, provide enhanced leadership development, focusing on interaction and communication.
 This accommodates a general shift to flatter organisations that include more Millenials.
 Finally, organisations need to understand and then measure and reward behaviours and results that support strategy implementation and culture.

 In contrast, Low Performing Organisations (LPOs) must first overcome three common impediments.
 First, LPOs show a pervasive lack of alignment of strategy and effort (shockingly, only 12% of LPOs think they’re effectively executing strategy).
 Second, LPOs report a general lack of organisational agility, which impacts performance.
 Finally, LPOs say they have leaders who are unable or unwilling to make the shifts necessary to address significant changes in their workforce and markets – and only 11% feel leadership development in the organisation is effective.
 In short, LPOs are not doing a good job of responding to changing conditions!

 i4cp recognises that many of its top 10 themes repeat year after year.
 However, it highlights the ‘new and different’ (changing) environment in which these themes are now playing out.
 UGM believes three aspects are especially important.
 First, change is now constant and all organisations need to be continuously ‘change-ready’.
 The COVID pandemic has certainly put that notion to the test!
 Second, organisations are generally flatter and more matrix-oriented (in structure at least).
 Finally, Baby Boomers are retiring in large numbers and, increasingly, being replaced with Millenials who prefer to work quite differently.
 Although these changes might not appear anything special for those living them, they represent a profound shift from the past.
 Business and work is transitioning, ever more rapidly, to accommodate the shift from an industrial to a digital economy.
 Organisations that don’t change don’t survive.

 Take just two minutes and reflect on how the way you work has changed in the past 10 years, and also in just the past year.
 It’s likely that you’ve experienced significant shifts in structure and operations.
 That’s no surprise as advanced economies transition rapidly from industrial to digital.
 You’d expect change in sectors such as the media, services and scientific research.
 But, even those working in agriculture, the source of the first economic revolution, find their sector ‘disrupted’.
 For example, new technologies are improving yields and enhancing distribution.
 Very few, if any, would be able to claim ‘it’s business as usual’.

 Most work involves collaborating with others to deliver required outputs.
 In fact, that’s why organisations are established.
 People believe that organisations achieve desired outcomes more effectively and efficiently than individuals would, working alone.
 To the same end, albeit at a different level, the clichéd “Together Each Achieves More” (TEAM) catch cry advocates for the synergies expected from teamwork.

 The nature of collaboration has changed profoundly in a relatively short space of time.
 The internet and related mobile communications means that it is possible to be in touch 24/7.
 Apps like Zoom and Teams are easily accessible and have become ubiquitous.
 Additionally, knowledge available has mushroomed, along with ease of access to global knowledge repositories, which are readily searchable and easily accessed.

 Overall, the community is more connected and knowledgeable than ever before.
 Since ‘individuals’ make up ‘the community’, we can also conclude that people are more knowledgeable (or have access to knowledge stores as needed) and more connected (or can easily connect as needed).